samoyed-health-foundation/website/site/content/diseases/hip-dysplasia-hd.md

 symptoms.
-Because HD is genetic, common (11% of Samoyeds evaluated) and very undesirable, X-rays are frequently used to screen dogs prior to breeding.The X-rays can be sent to an organization that provides an independent evaluation of the dog\'s hips.
+Because HD is genetic, common (11% of Samoyeds evaluated) and very undesirable, X-rays are frequently used to screen dogs prior to breeding.The X-rays can be sent to an organization that provides an independent evaluation of the dog's hips.
 In the United States, the Orthopedic Foundation for Animals (OFA) has been providing this service for many years; they issue an OFA number if the dog has normal hips (excellent, good or fair).
 PennHIP is an another well-established